TedWeiZL/pdsnd_github/README.md

 we can narrow down our analysis for various purposes.

 ### Files used
-explore bike share data.py \n
+explore bike share data.py
-chicago.csv \n
+chicago.csv
-washington.csv \n
+washington.csv
 new_york_city.csv

 ### Credits